esride-nik/ExB-workshop/widgets/w3w/README.md

 This sample watches for changes on the map view and pushes the center point into the what3words REST API to display the w3w address in the widget.

 ## How to use the sample
-Clone the sample repo and paste the "w3w" folder in the Experience Builder client/your-extensions/widget.
-Install the npm package "@what3words/api".

-Clone the sample repo and paste the folder contents in the client/your-extensions/widgets folder of your Experience Builder installation.
+Clone the sample repo into your Experience Builder Client root folder and restart your watcher.

 ## How it works
 A class property `onActiveViewChange` for the widget is assigned to the function `JimuMapView`.
 This function uses